buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 ***Sunlight Sensitivity***.
 While in sunlight, the Duergar has -1d6 on attack rolls, as well as on Perception checks that rely on sight.

-**Actions*Enlarge (Recharges after a 1 hour).*** For 1 minute, the Duergar magically increases in size, along with anything it is wearing or carrying.
+**Actions*Enlarge (Recharges after 1 hour).*** For 1 minute, the Duergar magically increases in size, along with anything it is wearing or carrying.
 While enlarged, the Duergar is Large, doubles the damage dice of its Strength-based weapon attacks (included in the attacks), and has +1d6 on Strength checks and Strength Saving Throws.
 If the Duergar lacks the room to become Large, it attains the maximum size possible in the space available.

 ***War Pick.** Melee Weapon Attack*: +5 to hit, reach 5 ft, one target.